 Six techniques for assertive communication

-There are six assertive techniques – let’s look at each of them in turn.
+There are six powerful techniques – let’s look at each in turn.

 2. Repeated Assertion (the ‘broken record’): this technique allows you to feel comfortable by ignoring manipulative verbal side traps, argumentative baiting, and irrelevant logic while sticking to your point.
-To most effectively use this technique, use calm repetition, and say what you want and stay focused on the issue.
-You’ll find that there is no need to rehearse this technique and no need to ‘hype yourself up to deal with others.
+To use this technique most effectively, use calm repetition, say what you want,, and stay focused on the issue.
+You’ll find that there is no need to rehearse this technique or to ‘hype yourself up to deal with others.